 Other neural prosthetic devices have been developed for functional NMES in patients with foot drop.
 Foot drop is weakness of the foot and ankle that causes reduced dorsiflexion and difficulty with ambulation.
-It can have various causes such as stroke or multiple sclerosis.
+It can have various causes such as cerebral palsy, stroke or multiple sclerosis.
 Functional electrical stimulation of the peroneal nerve has been suggested for these patients as an aid in raising the toes during the swing phase of ambulation.
 In these devices, a pressure sensor detects heel off and initial contact during walking.
 A signal is then sent to the stimulation cuff, initiating or pausing the stimulation of the peroneal nerve, which activates the foot dorsiflexors.
-Examples of such devices used for treatment of foot drop are the Innovative Neurotronics’ (formerly NeuroMotion, Inc.) WalkAide®, Bioness’ radio-frequency controlled NESS L300™, and the Odstock Foot Drop Stimulator.
-The WalkAide device first received 510(k) marketing clearance from the FDA in the 1990s; the current version of the WalkAide device received 510(k) marketing clearance in September 2005.
-The Odstock Foot Drop Stimulator received 510(k) marketing clearance in 2005.
-The Bioness NESS L300 received 510(k) marketing clearance in July 2006.
-The FDA summaries for the devices state that they are intended to be used in patients with drop foot by assisting with ankle dorsiflexion during the swing phase of gait.
+Examples of such devices used for treatment of foot drop are the Innovative Neurotronics’s (formerly NeuroMotion Inc.) WalkAide®, Bioness’s radiofrequency controlled NESS L300™, and the Odstock Foot Drop Stimulator.
+An implantable peroneal nerve stimulator system (ActiGait) is being developed in Europe.

 Another application of functional electrical stimulation is to provide spinal cord-injured patients with the ability to stand and walk.
 Generally, only spinal cord injury patients with lesions from T4 to T12 are considered candidates for ambulation systems.
 Lesions at T1–T3 are associated with poor trunk stability, while lumbar lesions imply lower-extremity nerve damage.
 Using percutaneous stimulation, the device delivers trains of electrical pulses to trigger action potentials at selected nerves at the quadriceps (for knee extension), the common peroneal nerve (for hip flexion), and the paraspinals and gluteals (for trunk stability).
 Patients use a walker or elbow-support crutches for further support.
 The electrical impulses are controlled by a computer microchip attached to the patient’s belt that synchronizes and distributes the signals.
 In addition, there is a finger-controlled switch that permits patient activation of the stepping.